Beneficial ownership: United Kingdom

 The United Kingdom defines a beneficial owner (known as a 'person with significant control') as someone who holds more than 25 per cent shares or voting rights in a company.
 There are several company registers of beneficial ownership.
 The persons with significant control (PSC) register contains the beneficial owners of UK companies and is held by Companies House.
 This register contains information about beneficial owners' full names, date of birth, nationality, country of birth, service address, residential address, the original date of beneficial ownership and the nature of control over the company.
 This is a free and open register.
 There is also a register of trusts, which is held by His Majesty's Revenue and Customs (HMRC) and is concerned only with trustees liable to pay UK tax.
 It does not feature overseas trusts and is not freely open.
 The UK is due to implement a register for overseas companies that own property in the UK.
 In October 2025, the UK Government announced that the digital filing fee for annual confirmation statements will rise from £34 to £50, from February 2026.
 With a view to generating extra resources to improve the quality of information contained on the UK company register and to allow for the better combatting of fraud and financial wrongdoing.

-In the United Kingdom until the electoral reforms of the late 19th century, a common electoral abuse involved so-called faggot voters, nominal owners of property who were not the beneficial owners.
+Until the electoral reforms of the late 19th century, a common electoral abuse involved so-called faggot voters, nominal owners of property who were not the beneficial owners.

 United States

 The United States defines beneficial ownership as the individuals who directly or indirectly own or control a legal entity, such as a corporation or LLC, and who benefit from its assets or income.
 The Corporate Transparency Act (CTA), enacted in January 2021, introduced new requirements for filing a Beneficial Ownership Information Report (BOIR) to enhance transparency and combat financial crimes such as money laundering and terrorism financing.
 Under the CTA, certain corporations, LLCs, and similar entities are required to report information about their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
 This information includes the full legal name, date of birth, address, and unique identification number of each beneficial owner.
 The CTA aims to prevent the misuse of anonymous shell companies for illicit activities by providing law enforcement and regulatory agencies with access to accurate and up-to-date beneficial ownership information.
+On March 2, 2025, the United States Department of the Treasury announced that it would not enforce the law in regards to domestic entities.